This post presents five steps with tips to overhaul your fall wardrobe without breaking the bank and without starving style-wise.

 - Is there a fall accessory trend that would up your wardrobe from great to fashion forward or right now without breaking the bank/budget?

-Create the shopping list to get what is needed.
-Don’t forget about DIY.
-Hats and scarfs are easy and sometimes cheaper to knit or crochet than to buy.
-Another plus and style factor, DIY scarfs and hats are unique and hence so your very own style.
-Remember:
+Create the shopping list for your budget.
+DIY of hats and scarves are easy and typically cheaper than to buy.
+Another plus and style factor, DIY scarves and hats are unique, i.e. so your very own style.

-Don’t forget to drop off the donations and to clean what needs to be cleaned.
+Drop off the donations and clean the dirty pieces.
 Stick to your list when shopping and assign time for the DIY project(s).

-Towards the end of the cold season, switch things up with styling your outerwear and at the end of the cold season avoid wardrobe boredom with spring fashion.
+Towards the end of the cold season, avoid wardrobe boredom by adding spring fashion.

 Layer warm season items instead of wearing a heavy coat on the first chilly day

+Keeping things interesting is important when you create an awesome fall wardrobe for a climate region with a long cold season.
 Thus, let us think about how you can postpone wearing the down coat or shearling.
 On a cool fall day, you could wear a thick wool sweater over you indoor casual outfit and a vest.
 This vest could be either a down vest, a motorcycle vest, faux fur vest, your coat with the detachable sleeves taken off, a quilted vest, or denim vest.
 Whatever protects your chest from the wind and/or getting cold.
+More on styling with vests.

-The look above presents an example how to wear a summer dress on a rainy September day.
-Wearing a trench coat to stay warm on a day with temperatures in the upper 50s (12 to 15oC) and 50% chance of rain over a 3/4 sleeve denim shirt dress is enough to stay in thermal comfort.
-The dress is tied with an ethnic belt for style and shape.
-The combination of neutral tan, denim blue and dove are a fool proof Euro Chic color combination to try.
+The look above presents an example how to wear a fall dress on a rainy September day.
+Wearing a traditional trench coat (definition) to stay warm on a day with temperatures in the upper 50s (12 to 15oC) and 50% chance of rain over a 3/4 sleeve denim shirt dress is enough to stay in thermal comfort.
+The ethnic belt adds style and shape.
+The combination of neutral tan, denim blue and dove is a fool proof Euro Chic color combination to try.

-The example above shows how to use layering and wearing a cardigan instead of a blouse or Tee adapt a summer layered mesh skirt for the first chilly days.
+The example above shows how to use layering to create a cold wet weather outfit, and wearing a cardigan instead of a blouse or Tee to adapt a summer skirt for the first chilly days.

 You are so in love <3 with that summer dress that you nearly literally wore all summer?
 Then style the summer dress for fall.
-Check whether you could wear it with tights and a slip underneath (yes they still exist) and a jacket to make it a fall indoor outfit.
 The jacket can be either a denim jacket, motorcycle jacket, bomber jacket, blazer, baseball jacket or cardigan.
 Which one works best will depend on the vibe of your dress.

-Sleeveless sheaths look great with a blazer, cardigan (see photo below), Chanel type jacket or black motorcycle jacket worn as a blazer.
+Sleeveless sheaths look great with a Chanel type jacket, blazer, cardigan (see photo above) or motorcycle jacket worn as a blazer.
 Fit-and-flare dresses and printed or solid sleeveless dresses look adorable with a cardigan worn over it, but knotted at the tails instead of buttoning it or as a skirt wearing a sweater over it.
 A white peasant style dress would look cute with a brown leather jacket, brown tights, and brown flat oxfords.
 Your very short mini-dress could even become office appropriate when worn as a tunic over a pair of neutral matching pants or pants that repeat a color of the dress.
 If you find a look that works take notes.
 Then you have your go-to memo when you are in a hurry on a cold September morning ;).

 Now you are ready for a stylish fall, but it is even better when the excitement of the wait lasts a bit longer ;).
 On this end, have a nice stylish rest of the summer and stop by for inspiration on High Latitude Style.